CodeYourFuture/CYF-PD/content/blocks/fundamentals-test/readme.md

       **P﻿art 4**

-      * Discuss what have you learned with this exercise?
+      * Discuss what have you learned with this exercise.

-      * Define what are hard (technical) skills and soft (professional) skills?
+      * Define what are hard (technical) skills and soft (professional) skills.

       * Are the soft skills really soft?